 Brown Swiss Judge Confirmed

 Robbie Radel from Queensland Australia will travel to the UK to judge Brown Swiss classes.
-Robbie is a fourth-generation dairy farmer and stud breeder, their stud being the oldest Illawarra stud in Queenstown.
+Robbie is a fourth-generation dairy farmer and stud breeder, their stud being the oldest Illawarra stud in Queensland.
 He produces their own label milk, which they deliver to a 300klm radius of the farm.
 Robbie was been privileged to attend The Mondial Brune 2016 (World Brown Swiss Congress) as a Keynote Speaker as well as judge at Sydney Royal, Adelaide Royal and Toowoomba Royal shows.
 A highlight of his showing career is to of bred and exhibited the only Brown Swiss animal to ever win interbreed Champion at the Royal Show Australia.

 UK Brown Swiss Cattle Society Chairman, Jonathan Lochhead, commented; “The Brown Swiss Cattle Society is honoured to welcome Robbie Radel to the UK in September to judge our National Show.
 UK Dairy Day is a fantastic event for showcasing our breed, society and members; its impressive Cattle Show and the main ring delivers an electrifying atmosphere and fantastic level of competition.”